|Category||Administration and Management|

 Hosting Department: The department with which a particular prize or scholarship is associated.
 This may not necessarily be an academic department, but will usually be the area that initiates the establishment of the prize or scholarship and/or the area that relates to the students who are eligible for the prize or scholarship.

-a) The Doctoral and Scholarships Office is responsible for ensuring standardisation of prize and scholarship regulations, that such regulations comply with relevant University policies and statutes, and for the ongoing administration of established scholarships and prizes including general advertising as appropriate.
+a) The Graduate Research School is responsible for ensuring standardisation of prize and scholarship regulations, that such regulations comply with relevant University policies and statutes, and for the ongoing administration of established scholarships and prizes including general advertising as appropriate.

-b) The Development and Alumni Relations Office is responsible for liaison with prize and scholarship donors, including during discussions on the establishment of a new prize or scholarship, the setting up of any associated trust funds and through ongoing stewardship once a prize or scholarship is established.
+b) The Development and Alumni Relations Office, together with the Research and Enterprise Office if appropriate, is responsible for liaison with prize and scholarship donors including discussions on the establishment of a new prize or scholarship, the setting up of any associated trust funds and through ongoing stewardship once a prize or scholarship is established.
 The Development and Alumni Relations Office is also responsible for ensuring that prize and scholarship donations are consistent with the University’s broader development and alumni relations strategies.

 c) The hosting department is responsible for the initial drafting of regulations for new scholarships and prizes, ensuring regulations are updated in light of relevant changes to qualifications, papers or course structures, and specific advertising as appropriate.